inspec/inspec/docs-chef-io/content/inspec/resources/zfs.md

     parent = "inspec/resources/os"
 +++

-Use the `zfs` Chef InSpec audit resource to test if the named ZFS Pool is present and/or has certain properties.
+Use the `zfs` Chef InSpec audit resource to test the named ZFS Pool file system and its respective properties.

 ## Availability

 ### Installation

-This resource is distributed with Chef InSpec.
+Chef Inspec distributes this resource.

 ## Syntax